Compare

 TouchBistro’s strengths include:

-• A hybrid architecture that offers all the convenience and remote capabilities of any other cloud POS, but there’s also a hardwired, local connection that acts as a backup when the Internet goes down
+A hybrid cloud-based architecture that offers all the convenience and remote capabilities of any other cloud POS, but there’s also a hardwired, local connection that acts as a backup when the internet goes down.

-• TouchBistro also offers an in-house reservations management system, which is something no other restaurant POS provider has.
+TouchBistro also offers an in-house reservations management system, which is something very few other restaurant POS providers have.

 Weaknesses